Broke-Developers/File-Type-Based-Structure/README.md

 > [!IMPORTANT]
 > It is a good practice to have `.component` extension at the end of file names, for example `text-field.component.vue` (this will defer component files from view files).
 > Components will be auto-registered and there is no need to import them.
 Dynamic component (or called component :is) is also available by `dynamic-component` keyword.
-In template, we use Pascal-case for using Vue components.
+In the template, we use Pascal-case for using Vue components.

 ### composables
 <img src="https://github.com/user-attachments/assets/61f8746f-479c-44fe-ae76-7f79689bc863" width="20px" height="20px"/>